Kmino-io/syscoin-ledger-app/README.md

 ## Documentation

 For many use cases, the code examples provided in the following client libraries might be sufficient to get started:

 - [Python client library](bitcoin_client)
 - [JavaScript client library](bitcoin_client_js)
 - [Rust client library](bitcoin_client_rs)

 If you need to go deeper into the rabbit hole 🐇🕳️, refer to the following documents:

-- [bitcoin.md](doc/bitcoin.md): Low-level documentation of the Bitcoin app's communication protocol and commands.
+- [syscoin.md](doc/syscoin.md): Low-level documentation of the Syscoin app's communication protocol and commands.
-- [merkle.md](doc/merkle.md): Advanced details on techniques used in the Bitcoin app's secured and scalable communication protocol.
+- [merkle.md](doc/merkle.md): Advanced details on techniques used in the Sitcoin app's secured and scalable communication protocol.
 - [wallet.md](doc/wallet.md): Information on the types of scripts supported by the Ledger Bitcoin app and the security requirements for multi-user or multi-key spending policies.
 - [debugging.md](doc/debugging.md): Guidance on how to diagnose and resolve issues.